rizac/eGSIM/egsim/api/README.md

 Because Django is implemented for web page application, a couple of tweaks were needed to adapt it to a REST framework.
-Other solutions (e.g. installing django-rest-framework) di not convince us.
+Other solutions (e.g. installing django-rest-framework) did not convince us.

-As in any Django project, everything starts in `urls.js`.
-As you can see, urls strings are actually implemented in `views.py`. the reason is that we can then pass the strings to both `urls.py` and the frontend (see `gui` package) more easily.
+As in any Django app, everything starts in `urls.js`.
+As you can see, urls strings are actually implemented in `views.py`. the reason is that we can then pass the strings to both `urls.py` and the frontend (see `app` package) more easily.

 In `urls` we use a `RESTAPIView` class instead of the classical Django view function.
 For info in class-based views, see [here]( https://docs.djangoproject.com/en/stable/topics/class-based-views/).

-A `views.RESTAPIView` must implement two methods, a `formclass` and a list of `urls`.
+A `views.RESTAPIView` must implement two attributes, a `formclass` and a list of `urls`.
 Urls have been described above, whereas the form class is the API form that will provide the service:
 ```python